 Im first going to go over the main things we wanted in our van before we breakdown the costs:

 For our bed setup, we are both pretty tall people; I'm 5'8 and Cody is 6'0.
 I happen to fit perfectly across the bed, its just Cody has to be either diagonal or hang his feet off the edge.
-Which is fine and works for us.
-The one thing we want soon is to upgrade our bed.
+Which is fine and works for us..
 We used a memory foam mattress topper and cut into four sections and added some covers.
-We are really wanting something a bit thicker, there is a company we heard of that makes custom Tempurpedic mattresses that we will be checking out soon.
-I believe its called Artisan Mattress.
+This bed is super comfy and works for us well!

 Adding to the power, we wanted to spend a little more for a super efficient refrigerator.
 One that draws a minuscule amount of amps per hour.
-We decided on this one right here and ordered it from this company.
+We decided to go with a NovaKool and ordered it from Sure Marine.
 These refrigerators are not cheap, but we thought it was important.
-We also enjoy the fact that it opens like a regular refrigerator and not like this one here that opens like a cooler.
+We also considered purchasing one of these because a ton of other van lifers use them.
 We originally thought we wanted that one, but decided to go with the NovaKool.
 We love it.
 Its awesome and it fits all of the food and beer we could ever need.
 Plus, there is a freezer!

 The countertop is granite.
 My aunt and uncles neighbor had scrap pieces of granite lying in his backyard for the last 10 years and this one we picked out was called black galaxy.
 Its black and has little specks of copper in it.
 So, we based our entire design off this granite, hence the copper accents.
 We got the piece of granite for free which was awesome.
 He had a friend that installs granite, so we brought it to him and got it polished, cut, and installed for $600.00.
 If you are wondering how much it weighs it originally was about 600lbs before we cut it.
 Once it was cut down, it was only about 150lbs/200lbs.
 So not too bad for adding weight to our van.
 We were a little worried at first, but we were determined to make it look badass with some granite.